grigorig/stcgal/doc/USAGE.md

 stcgal can execute a trim procedure to adjust it to a given value.
 This is only supported by STC15 series and newer.
 The trim values are stored with device options.
 Use the ```-t``` flag to request trimming to a certain value.
-Generally, frequencies between 4 and 35 MHz can be achieved.
+Generally, frequencies between 4000 and 30000 kHz can be achieved.
 If trimming fails, stcgal will abort.

 ### Automatic power-cycling